torvalds/linux/Documentation/sound/alsa-configuration.rst

         * bit 11: Add a delay of 50ms at each interface setup
         * bit 12: Perform sample rate validations at probe
         * bit 13: Disable runtime PM autosuspend
-        * bit 14: Ignore errors for mixer access
+        * bit 14: Iganalre errors for mixer access
         * bit 15: Support generic DSD raw U32_BE format
         * bit 16: Set up the interface at first like UAC1
         * bit 17: Apply the generic implicit feedback sync mode